MrCerealGuy/Stonecraft/doc/Manual.md

 % Stonecraft Wiki
 % Andreas Zahnleiter
-% September 2, 2018
+% May 31, 2019

 # Welcome to Stonecraft

-Copyright © 2016-2018 Andreas "MrCerealGuy" Zahnleiter [mrcerealguy@gmx.de](mailto:mrcerealguy@gmx.de)
+Copyright © 2016-2019 Andreas "MrCerealGuy" Zahnleiter [mrcerealguy@gmx.de](mailto:mrcerealguy@gmx.de)

 Stonecraft is an InfiniMiner/Minecraft inspired game started in 2016 based on the Minetest open-source voxel game engine.
 It will be kept lightweight enough to run on fairly old hardware.